jdegene/GridGrowth/README.md

 * **terrain_rules_dict** only has an effect if a :terrain_ar: is given.
 Values must be the same as in terrain_ar.
 Rules are read from:to ->
 	- 'only_allowed':{2:7} means that from type 2 only a transition to type 7 is allowed an no other.
 Non specified transitions are considered allowed
 	- 'limit_into' accepts a list of transition_to codes.
-All connections flowing INTO these codes will be set to 0 BUT can be overwritten by "only_allowed".
+All cell strenghts flowing INTO these codes will be set to 0 and as such the cell cannot seed into neighbouring cells - BUT this can be overwritten by "only_allowed".
 Allows for bulk restriction of INTO rules.
+	- 'never_allowed' forbids transitions from:to
 	- 'takes_precedence' rules overwrite strength rules, if other cell would be stronger and fill central value 'takes_precedence' and 'only_allowed' can contain overlapping items
-	- 'only_allowed', 'never_allowed' and 'takes_precedence' can have all have lists as items
+	- 'only_allowed', 'never_allowed' and 'takes_precedence' can have all have lists as items, you instead of {3:2, 3:1} you can write {3:[2,1]} etc.

 	Example Dictionary:
 	```